The Benefits of Living On Campus

 There are different ways of asking this question.
-Simply put it asks why a student should live on campus.
-Further why does George Fox University have a three year residency requirement that requires most students to live on campus?
+Simply put, it asks why a student should live on campus.
+Further, why does George Fox University have a two-year residency requirement that requires most students to live on campus?
 What is the value-added purpose of expecting a traditional undergraduate to live on a college campus?
 Why is it beneficial to live on campus?

 Residence Life and many others on this campus strongly believe (and research supports) that there are significant benefits for students who live on campus.
-These benefits easily link to the educational mission of GFU and our desire to promote student success.
-GFU’s core values are founded on its affirmation that the university provides a Christ-centered place to live, work and receive a strong education.
-The university believes that the entire GFU experience is integral for assisting students in their educational and maturation process.
+These benefits easily link to the educational mission of George Fox University and our desire to promote student success.
+George Fox's core values are founded on its affirmation that the university provides a Christ-centered place to live, work and receive a strong education.
+The university believes that the entire George Fox experience is integral for assisting students in their educational and maturation process.
 Living within campus housing is a key component to the institution’s philosophy of educating students.

 Listed below are some of the benefits observed by researchers for those living on campus:

-- MENTORS: There is significant more social interaction that an on-campus student has with faculty and administrators.
-This connection with faculty permits a student to become more engaged in their area of study; which leads to deepening their interest and focus on their discipline.
+- MENTORS: There is significantly more social interaction that an on-campus student has with faculty and administrators.
+This connection with faculty permits a student to become more engaged in their area of study, which leads to deepening their interest and focus on their discipline.

-- SATISFACTION: On campus residents are more likely to be involved in co-curricular activities and use campus facilities.
-As Ernest Boyer observed some years ago, over a hundred hours of a week is spent outside of classes and studying.
+- SATISFACTION: On-campus residents are more likely to be involved in co-curricular activities and use campus facilities.
+As Ernest Boyer observed some years ago, over 100 hours of a week are spent outside of classes and studying.
 Use of facilities and participation in co-curricular events rounds out and augments what is learned in the classroom.
 This further reinforces their satisfaction with their university experience.